bouncmpe/rv24/content/call-for-papers.md

 {{< alert color="danger" >}}

+**Double Blind Review**

 This year, submissions will be anonymous and go through a **double blind reviewing** process.

 Specifically, submitted papers (in all categories) must adhere to two rules:
-1. author names and institutions must be omitted,
+1. Author names and institutions must be omitted
-2. references to authors’ own related work should be in the third person (e.g., not "We build on our previous work ..." but rather "We build on the work of ...").
+2. References to authors’ own related work should be in the third person (e.g., not "We build on our previous work ..." but rather "We build on the work of ...")

 {{< /alert >}}